-2) Accomplishment of various interests of different groups: There are various groups such as shareholders, society, which have various interests in the business.
+- 2) Accomplishment of various interests of different groups: There are various groups such as shareholders, society, which have various interests in the business.
 The survival of the business depends on the satisfaction of these stakeholders.
-Management can skillfully integrates the interests of these different groups and obtain their support.

-3) Effective utilization of resources: The efficient management can make optimum use of resources, (i.e. - Men, Money, Materials, Machines, Methods, Motivation, Markets and Management.)
-Underutilization or over utilization of resources should be avoided and this can be done by management only because Management has control over other remaining 'M's.

-4) Stability to society: If there is no smooth supply of goods and services to the society, the society becomes vibrant.
-There fluctuations in supply can be stabilized by the management.

-5) Innovation: New ideas are developed by the management and implemented in the business for better performance.

-6) Co-ordination and team-spirit: Management co-ordinates the activities of different department and establishes team- spirit to achieve the objectives.

-7) Social responsibilities: No organization can run its function in isolation from society.
+Management can skillfully integrates the interests of these different groups and obtain their support. - 3) Effective utilization of resources: The efficient management can make optimum use of resources, (i.e. - Men, Money, Materials, Machines, Methods, Motivation, Markets and Management.)
+Underutilization or over utilization of resources should be avoided and this can be done by management only because Management has control over other remaining 'M's. - 4) Stability to society: If there is no smooth supply of goods and services to the society, the society becomes vibrant.
+There fluctuations in supply can be stabilized by the management. - 5) Innovation: New ideas are developed by the management and implemented in the business for better performance. - 6) Co-ordination and team-spirit: Management co-ordinates the activities of different department and establishes team-spirit to achieve the objectives. - 7) Social responsibilities: No organization can run its function in isolation from society.
 A number of responsibilities have to be discharged for the upliftment of the society.
-The management plays an important role in discharging the responsibilities towards society.

-8) Development of country: The management helps in infrastructural development of the nation, in increasing GDP, capital formation, national income etc.

-9) Effective functioning of business: Ability, experience, mutual understanding, coordination, motivation and supervision are the factors responsible for effective functioning of the business.

-10) Resource development: The resources viz. men, machines, materials and money have to be developed by the management.
+The management plays an important role in discharging the responsibilities towards society. - 8) Development of country: The management helps in infrastructural development of the nation, in increasing GDP, capital formation, national income etc. - 9) Effective functioning of business: Ability, experience, mutual understanding, coordination, motivation and supervision are the factors responsible for effective functioning of the business. - 10) Resource development: The resources viz. men, machines, materials and money have to be developed by the management.

-11) Sound organizational structure: It clearly defines the authority and responsibility relationship of employees.
-Care must be taken to appoint right persons to the right job.

-12) Management directs the organization: Similar to human mind directing and controlling human body, management directs and controls the organization.

-13) It integrates various interests: Management takes steps to integrate various interests of employees working in the organization.

-14) It stabilizes the fluctuations: The business always has ups and downs.
-These fluctuations are stabilized by the management.

-15) Tackling and solving problems: Good management acts as a friend and guide to the employees to solve the day-to-day problems for effective performance.

-16) Management is a tool for personality development: New methods and techniques are taught to workers.
+- 11) Sound organizational structure: It clearly defines the authority and responsibility relationship of employees.
+Care must be taken to appoint right persons to the right job. - 12) Management directs the organization: Similar to human mind directing and controlling human body, management directs and controls the organization. - 13) It integrates various interests: Management takes steps to integrate various interests of employees working in the organization. - 14) It stabilizes the fluctuations: The business always has ups and downs.
+These fluctuations are stabilized by the management. - 15) Tackling and solving problems: Good management acts as a friend and guide to the employees to solve the day-to-day problems for effective performance. - 16) Management is a tool for personality development: New methods and techniques are taught to workers.
 Training facilities are arranged by the management.
 Thus, there is personality development in the employees.

-(1) When we refer to management as a discipline, we include in it the various relevant...... and principles, the knowledge of which aids in managing.

-(2) Management is the art of getting things done through and.....
-People.

-(3) Management is a process of..... men to perform a task, authority to extract the work from others is implied in the very concept of management.

-(4) Managers seek to harmonize the individuals' goals with the..... goals for the smooth working of the organization.

-(5) New ideas are developed by the management and..... in the business for better performance.
+- (2) Management is the art of getting things done through and..... people. - (4) Managers seek to harmonize the individuals' goals with the...... goals for the smooth working of the organization. - (5)New ideas are developed by the management and...... in the business for better performance.